treichhalter/CSharpMix/README.md

-# Coresight Simple WPF Application Template
+# Simple WPF Application Template

-Template for Simple WPF Application
+Template for Simple WPF Application prepard with some usefull frameworks.
+Caliburn Micro for mvvm with Autofac and for a pritty look and feel MaterialDesignThemes for wpf.

 ## Folder structure informations